darkrenaissance/darkfi/doc/src/arch/p2p-network.md

 routing tables is a kind of decentralized lilith which keeps track of all the swarms.

 Possibly a post-mainnet feature depending on the scale of architectural changes or new code required in the net submodule.

+To faciliate this future upgrade, we have made the peer discovery process a generic trait called `PeerDiscoveryBase`.
+Currently there is only one imeplementation, `PeerDiscovery`, which implements the peer discovery process in outbound sesssion.
+In the future `PeerDiscoveryBase` can be implemented to make new forms of peer discovery (i.e. subnets vs overlay peer discovery processes).

 ## Scoring Subsystem